Bind Grid View to Large Data (LINQ)

-The server mode can be enabled for any Language-Integrated Query (LINQ) provider.
+You can enable server mode for any Language-Integrated Query (LINQ) provider.
 The LinqServerModeDataSource component is designed for ASP.NET applications, and serves as a data source for the ASPxGridView control.

-When an end-user performs data operations - sorting, grouping, etc., the LinqServerModeDataSource component analyzes the grid's current state and generates smart queries to receive only those records that must be displayed on-screen.
-These requests are passed to the associated LINQ Provider.
-The LINQ Provider translates them into required queries and executes them.
+When a user performs data operations (for example, sort and group actions) the LinqServerModeDataSource component analyzes the grid’s current state and generates smart queries to receive only those records that must be displayed on-screen.
+These requests are passed to the associated LINQ provider.
+The LINQ provider translates these requests into the required queries and executes them.

 Create Data Classes

 Data classes can then be created and edited in the Object Relational Designer (O/R Designer).
 The O/R Designer has a visual design surface to create LINQ to SQL entity classes and relationships based on database objects.
 The O/R Designer currently supports only SQL Server 2000, SQL Server 2005, SQL Server 2008, and SQL Server Express.

 You can create and map entity classes to tables and views.
 To do this, drag database tables and views from Server Explorer or Database Explorer onto the O/R Designer.

 - Save your changes, close the O/R Designer, and rebuild the solution.

 - Drag the LinqServerModeDataSource component from the Visual Studio toolbox and drop it onto the Page.